Stabbings in Canada kill 10, wound 15; suspects at large

 “He wouldn’t show his face.
 He had a big jacket over his face.
 We asked his name and he kind of mumbled his name twice and we still couldn’t get it,” she said.
 “He said his face was injured so bad he couldn’t show it.”

-She said the man was by himself and "kind a little wobbly.”
+She said the man was by himself and “kind of a little wobbly.”

 “I followed him a little ways to see if he was going to be OK.
 My daughter said ‘Don’t follow him, get back here.’”

-Shier said her neighbor was killed.
-She did not want to identify the victim out of respect for his family.
+The emergency declaration, which was released by the Federation of Sovereign Indigenous Nations, said two emergency operations centers have been set up.

-"I am very upset because I lost a good neighbor,” she said.
+“This is the destruction we face when harmful illegal drugs invade our communities, and we demand all authorities to take direction from the Chiefs and Councils and their membership to create safer and healthier communities for our people,” said Chief Bobby Cameron of the Federation of Sovereign Indigenous Nations.

-The search for suspects was carried out as fans descended in Regina for a sold out annual Labor Day game between the Canadian Football League’s Saskatchewan Roughriders and Winnipeg Blue Bombers.
+The search for suspects was carried out as fans descended on Regina for a sold out annual Labor Day game between the Canadian Football League’s Saskatchewan Roughriders and Winnipeg Blue Bombers.

 The Regina Police Service said in a news release that with the help of Mounties, it was working on several fronts to locate and arrest the suspects and had “deployed additional resources for public safety throughout the city, including the football game at Mosaic Stadium.″